As a small business owner, there’s no greater feeling than seeing your hard work pay off with the success of an independent venture.

 For each transaction, send out an email or some other form of record that details what was agreed upon.
 This includes essential information such as prices, delivery dates and any services/products promised.

-Consult with a business lawyer to get advice on the contracts you should be using in different situations.
+Contact a company lawyer for advice on the contracts you should use in certain situations.
 Ensure that your agreements are adhered to and promises made are fulfilled – this is a surefire way to prevent potential disputes that could lead to litigation.

 2.Hire an Attorney